AzzyCode/tcp-server-client-cpp/README.md

 # Simple TCP/IP Server and Client

-This project implements a basic TCP/IP server and client that use sockets to communicate over a network.
-The primary function of this system is to manipulate a simple key-value store, demonstrating fundamental network interaction capabilities.
+This repository contains the implementation of a basic TCP/IP server and client using sockets that communicate over a network to perform operations on a simple key-value store.

 ## Features